-Labetalol HCl USP tablets are adrenergic receptor blocking agents that have both selective alpha1-adrenergic and non-selective beta-adrenergic receptor blocking actions in a single substance.
+Labetalol Hydrochloride Tablets, USP are adrenergic receptor blocking agents that have both elective alpha1-adrenergic and nonselective beta-adrenergic receptor blocking actions in a single substance.

-Labetalol HCl USP is a white or off-white crystalline powder, soluble in water.
+Labetalol HCl, USP is a white to off-white crystalline powder, soluble in water.

 Each tablet, for oral administration, contains 100 mg, 200 mg, or 300 mg of labetalol hydrochloride, USP.
-In addition, each tablet contains the following inactive ingredients: corn starch, hypromellose, lactose monohydrate, magnesium stearate, polyethylene glycol, polysorbate 80, sodium starch glycolate, titanium dioxide and colorants (100 mg: D&C yellow #10 aluminum lake and FD&C yellow #6 aluminum lake; and 300 mg: D&C yellow #10 aluminum lake, FD&C yellow #6 aluminum lake and FD&C blue #1 aluminum lake).
+In addition, each tablet contains the following inactive ingredients: corn starch, hypromellose, lactose monohydrate, magnesium stearate, polyethylene glycol, polysorbate 80, sodium starch glycolate and titanium dioxide.

 Labetalol Tablets - Clinical Pharmacology

-Labetalol HCl combines both selective, competitive alpha 1-adrenergic blocking and nonselective, competitive beta-adrenergic blocking activity in a single substance.
-In man, the ratios of alpha-to beta-blockade have been estimated to be approximately 1:3 and 1:7 following oral and intravenous (IV) administration, respectively.
-Beta2- agonist activity has been demonstrated in animals with minimal beta1-agonist (ISA) activity detected.
+Labetalol HCl combines both selective, competitive alpha1-adrenergic blocking and nonselective, competitive beta-adrenergic blocking activity in a single substance.
+In man, the ratios of alpha-to beta-blockade have been estimated to be approximately 1:3 and 1:7 following oral and intravenous administration, respectively.
+Beta2-agonist activity has been demonstrated in animals with minimal beta1-agonist (ISA) activity detected.
 In animals, at doses greater than those required for alpha- or beta-adrenergic blockade, a membrane-stabilizing effect has been demonstrated.